tarik0/coin-sniper-instructions/README.md

 * `SELL_AT`: Sell multiplier.
 Program is going to sell the token when price reaches ex.
 2x.
 * `SLIPPAGE_IN_PERCENT`: Sell transaction slippage.
 * `AUTO_APPROVE`: Approve the coin to the max. when selling.
+* `BUY_DELAY_SEC`: Delay in seconds.
+The delay is for some tokens that have bot detections.

 # Contact
 * DISCORD: `cool guy#4125`, `DEV#5502`